Thursday, 12 April 2012

 Bakewell Street and Lyall Street

 John Bakewell and William Lyall were part of the influential partnership of Mickle, Bakewell and Lyall who arrived in the area in 1851.
-John Mickle (1814-1885) and John Bakewell (1807-1888) were business partners in Melbourne from 1847 and they were soon joined by William Lyall (1821-1888) who had married Mickle’s sister, Margaret.
+John Mickle (1814 to 1885) and John Bakewell (1807 to 1888) were business partners in Melbourne from 1847 and they were soon joined by William Lyall (1821 to 1888) whose sister Margaret was the wife of John Mickle.
 In 1851 they acquired the Yallock Run (based on the Yallock Creek, south of Koo-Wee-Rup).
 In 1852 they acquired the Tooradin run and in 1854 they acquired the Great Swamp run and at one stage they occupied nearly all the land from Cranbourne to Lang Lang.

 After Government land sales in 1856 the trio subdivided their jointly owned land.
 Bakewell’s portion included Tooradin, Tobin Yallock, the Bluff and Warrook on the Yallock Creek.
 Mickle received the Upper Yallock blocks which he renamed Monomeith.
 Lyall received the Yallock pre-emptive right and the remaining land.
 William and Annabella Lyall built Harewood house in the 1850s and the property remained in the Lyall family until 1967.
 John Bakewell died in England in 1888.